NGINX Amplify Agent

 • ip6-localhost

-How Can I Override the User ID for the Agent to Use?
+How Can I Override the User ID for NGINX Amplify Agent to Use?

-Please check the Configuring the Agent section of the documentation.
+Refer to the Configuring NGINX Amplify Agent section in the documentation.

 Can I Use NGINX Amplify Agent with Docker?

-Please check the following section of the agent repository to find out more.
+Please check the following section of the NGINX Amplify Agent repository to find out more.
 Keep in mind that the support for a Docker environment is currently experimental.